Semantic-Mastery/AMP-Plugin/readme.md

 Note #1: that Pages and archives are not currently supported.

 Note #2: this plugin only creates AMP content but does not automatically display it to your users when they visit from a mobile device.
 That is handled by AMP consumers such as Google Search.
-For more details, see the [AMP Project FAQ](https://www.ampproject.org/docs/support/faqs.html).
+For more details, see the [AMP Project FAQ] http://semanticmastery.com/).

-Follow along with or contribute to the development of this plugin at https://github.com/Automattic/amp-wp
+Follow along with or contribute to the development of this plugin at https://github.com/Semantic-Mastery/AMP-Plugin

 == Installation ==